raphamorim/rio/docs/docs/configuration-file.md

 Directory the shell is started in.
 If this is unset the working directory of the parent process will be used.

-This configuration only works if `use-fork` is disabled
+This configuration only works if `use-fork` is disabled.

 ```toml
 working-dir = "/Users/raphael/Documents/"